grimme-lab/qc2-teaching/doc/apps-ex.rst

       dscf > dscf.out

-   In order to do the subsequent TD-HF calculation, add the following two blocks so the ``control`` file:
+   In order to do the subsequent TD-HF (or a TD-DFT) calculation, add the following two blocks so the ``control`` file:

    .. code-block:: none
       :linenos: